Embracing Artificial Intelligence (AI) in Dental Hygiene

 In my personal career as a hygienist, I’ve often extensively searched YouTube or Google Images to find a visual representation of the concept I’m trying to explain to my patient.
 I’m happy to say that AI can make that tedious process much easier.
 AI can quickly generate informative and easily understandable educational materials, including videos, articles, and interactive presentations.

 What’s more, this AI-generated content can be individualized to each patient’s specific needs and preferences, creating a personalized experience.
-This allows patients to make informed decisions about their oral health and also helps to promote treatment recommendation compliance.2
+This allows patients to make better-informed decisions about their oral health and also helps encourage compliance with treatment recommendations.2

-Another great option that AI offers is interactive chatbots, which are able to engage with patients in real-time.
-They can answer the patients’ questions, provide information, and guide them through various factors of pre and post-treatment.
-This option can reduce the staff burden and help to increase the amount of availability to patients during closing hours, thus promoting overall health for all involved.2
+Another great option AI offers is interactive chatbots, which are able to engage with patients in real time.
+They can answer patients’ questions, provide information, and guide them through various aspects of pre- and post-treatment.
+This option can reduce the staff burden and help increase availability for patients during closing hours, thus promoting overall health for all involved.2

 Oral Cancer Diagnosis

 By detecting these pathologies early, the patient has a higher chance of successful treatment outcomes.
-Using an AI-based oral cancer screening tool is an incredibly valuable aspect to introduce into routine dental check-ups.
-It provides an extra layer of vigilance that patients appreciate.4
+Using an AI-based oral cancer screening tool is an incredibly valuable addition to routine dental exams, providing an extra layer of vigilance that patients appreciate.4

 In Closing

 Can artificial intelligence be intimidating?
 Absolutely!
-That being said, if you and your dental office are not at least considering implementing some of these modern trends, perhaps it would be wise to consider the many benefits for both patients and clinicians.
+That said, if you and your dental office are not at least considering implementing some of these modern trends, it may be wise to consider the many benefits for both patients and clinicians.

 While a clinician is able to use skill sets, education, and experience to properly diagnose and treat oral conditions, utilizing AI technology is a hugely beneficial complement to providers in their decision-making process.3 AI is a tool that can assist and enhance the patient care a dental professional provides, not be seen as a replacement for it.5,6

-A broader AI movement exists whether we are ready or not to embrace it.
-Dental hygienists are encouraged to stay updated on these developments, as the capabilities of dental AI could have tremendous potential.
+A broader AI movement exists, whether we are ready or not to embrace it, and dental hygienists are encouraged to stay updated on these developments, as the capabilities of dental AI could have tremendous potential.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on high-quality education.
 Click here now.